 Healing Grief: Natrum Muriaticum

 When I was 21 years old, my father unexpectedly died 10 days after my birthday.
-He was 47.
-Death is strange; for it’s as natural as birth.
-We all know it's going to happen.
-Yet, when we see someone grieving the loss of a beloved we treat them like the untouchable.
-Most everyone – friends, neighbours, teachers, and even relatives carefully tip-toed around me and my immediate family unsure of what to say or do so they avoided us altogether as if we had a communicable disease.
-Cast into the turbulent sea of grieving, and terribly untrained for it, I had to learn the skill of swimming in the cold and unforgiving waters of sorrow.
-Like many destined to the healing arts, this was just one of the life events that had me thrown ashore forced to walk the path of the wounded healer.
-Healer, heal Thyself.
-What an undertaking it is.
+He was 47 years old.
+Death is strange.
+It's as natural as birth, we all know it's going to happen, yet when we see someone grieving the loss of a beloved we treat them like an untouchable.
+At that time friends, neighbours, teachers, and even relatives carefully tip-toed around me and my immediate family unsure of what to say or do after this tragic loss.
+So they avoided us altogether as if death were contagious.

 The best way to take it for every-day stress & grief: take 3 pills once a day for 2-5 days depending on the severity of the situation.
 Then stop.
 Wait and watch and see what happens in the coming weeks.
 Repeat 3 pills on occasion as needed.
+If you are not experienced with homeopathy, consider seeking a practitioner.
 Learn about homeopathy by purchasing a few books (like this one or this one).
-As any system of medicine demands: educate yourself on the basic principles so you can use it responsibly.
+As any system of medicine demands: educate yourself on the principles so you can use it responsibly.